 We’ll review the information provided, ask the questions and provide the highest quality product available in the industry.
 Our initial review is so thorough, we often state we will provide what our customers need as opposed to what they ask for.

 Control panel manufacturing has become very complex.
 Increasingly demanding applications, rapidly advancing automation technology and more stringent rules and regulations have made it difficult to design cost-effective, yet robust control solutions.
-Designing the best products requires a well-versed team who are constantly increasing their knowledge base.
-With a quarter of our employees and managers holding degrees in engineering, we understand control panels and control systems as a specialized discipline.
+Designing the best products requires a conversant & competent team who is constantly increasing their knowledge base.
+With a quarter of our employees and managers holding degrees in engineering, we understand industrial control panels and industrial control systems as a specialized discipline.

-There are four main phases when it comes to control panel construction:
+There are four main phases when it comes to industrial control panel construction:

 - A thorough review of all technical documentation and a question and answer session to fill in all gaps.